9cb14c1ec0/opentaxsolver/OTS_2020/0_README.txt

   RPLCSTRNG_02

 History:
+    * 18.08 (4/16/2021) - On Fed-1040 PDF forms, now displays Dependent-Relationship column.
+		On NJ State form, adjustments were made for eligibility of Homestead rebate Property Tax credit when over 65 or blind, and under the income threshold to file.
+    * 18.07 (3/31/2021) - GUI now detects Hi-DPI screens and enlarges window.
+		Fixed file-browser to prevent crash on some MacOS machines.
+		Adjusted Federal 1040 Social Security Worksheet calculation to not include the new Unemployment Compensation Exclusion (UCE) recorded as a negative value on Schedule-1 Line-8.
     * 18.06 (3/18/2021) - Added Fed-1040 Schedule-SE for Self-Employment taxes
 		(part-I) which can be accessed in GUI under Other-Forms.
 		For Fed-1040, improved Virtual-Currency comment/prompt language